qaalabs/DE5M4/trainer/day1-ex4.md

 ## Customer Analytics Platform Scenario

-### The Project Brief:
+### The Project Brief

-> Your organization wants to build a Customer Analytics Platform that integrates data from multiple sources (CRM, transaction systems, website analytics, and marketing campaigns) to provide a 360-degree view of customer behavior.
+> Your organisation wants to build a Customer Analytics Platform that integrates data from multiple sources (CRM, transaction systems, website analytics, and marketing campaigns) to provide a 360-degree view of customer behavior.
 This platform will serve multiple departments: Marketing needs customer segmentation capabilities, Sales needs lead scoring, Customer Service needs to see interaction history, and the Executive team wants high-level KPI dashboards.

-### Waterfall Approach Visualization:
+### Waterfall Approach Visualisation

 Show this timeline on a slide or virtual whiteboard: